Fenix0817/rover/WRITEUP.md

 - Sometimes the rover loops around a large area several times before going to a new path, try to avoid getting into this scenario my considering its previous traversed positions and avoid heading back there.
 - Try to improve the mapping by not considering camera images taken when the rover has sufficient pitch and roll which means the camera images isn't taken directly parallel to the ground which breaks our assumptions and affects the fidelity when compared with the ground truth.
 - The rover cannot go back to it's starting location when it has collected all rock samples, this feature is not implemented!
+- There are many places in the code that can be refactored to be better written and more readable